GetTruck/sendgrid-cli/docs/guide/README.md

 Welcome to the **SendGrid CLI** :heart:

-Are you tired of writing scripts all the time just to do something trivial like upload contacts to the _SendGrid Contact Database_?
+If you are here, you are probably tired of writing scripts all the time just to do something trivial like upload contacts to the _SendGrid Contact Database_?

 Well, you might have found the right tool to help you with those kinda tasks!